FOREX-Euro drops to 20-year low, approaches parity with dollar

 Consumer price data due on Wednesday is this week’s major U.S. economic focus.
 Economists polled by Reuters expect the index to show that consumer prices rose by an annual rate of 8.8% in June.
 USCPNY=ECI

-The Australian dollar fell to a two-year low as multiple Chinese cities adopted fresh COVID-19 curbs, from business halts to lockdowns, to rein in new infections, raising concerns about global growth.
+The Australian dollar was the worst performer on the day, falling to a two-year low on global growth fears.
+Multiple Chinese cities have adopted fresh COVID-19 curbs, from business halts to lockdowns, to rein in new infections, which could create new supply disruptions.

 ========================================================